Cirrhosis

 Clinical Trials

-What are clinical trials, and are they right for you?
+What are clinical trials for cirrhosis?

 Watch a video of NIDDK Director Dr. Griffin P. Rodgers explaining the importance of participating in clinical trials.

-Last Reviewed March 2018
+Last Reviewed June 2023

 Share this page

-Facebook Twitter Email WhatsApp LinkedIn Reddit Pinterest
+Facebook X Email WhatsApp LinkedIn Reddit Pinterest

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.